 CWRU has many faculty involved in research concerning energy and sustainability across a breadth of disciplines.
 In its strategic plan and beyond, the university has committed financial resources to energy and the environment through The Great Lakes Energy Institute, Fowler Center for Sustainable Value, the Institute for Advanced Materials, and The Sustainability Alliance.
 The SURES program provides support for undergraduates to participate with faculty in research and engages students, staff, faculty, and community members in discussion and debate of energy issues.
 Students who participate in the program are better prepared to enter industry and business and make an impact early in their careers.

 The SOURCE office recognizes and is grateful to the CWRU Alumni Association (CAA) and the Dominion Foundation for their support of the SURES program.

 The SURES Program

 The 2015 Summer Undergraduate Research in Energy and Sustainability (SURES) program is a ten week program.
-Exact dates to be determined.
-The deadline is March 6, 2015 at 11:59PM.
-Students who must turn in a hard copy, the deadline is 5PM, Friday, March 6. is March 6, 2015 at 11:59PM.
-Students who must turn in a hard copy, the deadline is 5PM, Friday, March 6.
+The program will run from May 26, 2015 to July 31, 2015.
+The proposal submission and registration deadline is March 6, 2015 at 11:59PM.
+For students who must turn in a hard copy, the deadline is 5PM, Friday, March 6, 2015.
 Each SURES participant will be paid a $3,500 stipend for full-time commitment.
 During the ten week program, students will work closely with their research mentors on their proposed projects.
 In addition, participants are required to participate in the weekly seminar series.

 Students must identify a mentor prior to completing the SURES summer application.
 The SOURCE office is available for assistance in identifying a faculty mentor.
 SOURCE recommends that students attend one of the many “how to find a research position on or off campus” workshops during the fall semester.